IDArnhem/hslab-rig-realsense/README.md

 patch -s -p0 < of-v0.10.1__jetson_nano.patch
 ```

-Next, we need to recompile and build the kiss and tess2 libraries with these modified settings.
+Next, we need to recompile and build the `kiss` and `tess2` libraries with these modified settings.
 You can download oF's apothecary tool to recompile the libraries:

-After applying the patch you need to build two binary dependencies by hand using openFraeworks `apothecary`:
+After applying the patch you need to build two binary dependencies by hand using openFrameworks `apothecary`:

 ```
 git clone https://github.com/openframeworks/apothecary.git